 The report didn’t get into details about development tools that are well-suited both for non-IT employees and IT staff.
 But companies would do well to consider those that can be used by employees without development experience as well as by IT staff.
 And the best platforms also integrate with IT systems and offer a high level of security.

 Alpha TransForm and Alpha Anywhere can work independently or together as a single platform and are well-suited for both IT, citizen developers and other staff.
-Alpha TransForm is a digital tool that helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
+Alpha TransForm is a digital tool that helps business users turn paper forms into mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.
-Learn more about Alpha TransForm and try it free for 30 days.